stuffyvater/trustlines-network.github.io/_faq/general.md

 While the unbanked are increasingly getting smartphones, they still cannot get financial services because both mobile applications and traditional banks require government ID/cash deposits or credit cards to work.
-The Trustlines Network enables the unbanked access to payments without the needing any of that this is made possible by credit issuance through the social graph of every user.
+The Trustlines Network enables the unbanked access to payments without the needing any of that.
+This is made possible by credit issuance through the social graph of every user.

-The Trustlines Network provides the unbanked the means for payment, exchange, savings, loaning as well as access to future financial empowering tools.
+The Trustlines Network provides the unbanked the means for payment, exchange, savings, loans as well as access to future financial empowering tools.
 Interpersonal relations often governs credit issuance in many unbanked societies and the Trustlines Network is based on the same simple and proven mechanisms found in for example, the Hawala system.

 The big difference to these current informal offerings is the automatic accounting system, predefined mutual-agreed conditions, as well as the tamper-proof documentation of who owes what to whom.

-## What about inflation?
+## Will inflation affect the Trustlines Network?

 Trustlines currency networks can be customized according to how a community belief is the best way to deal with inflation.